emojapaula/Pok-dex/README.md

-Super bad code but super sweet memory on my first steps
+Super bad code, but also a super sweet memory of my first steps!